-Diffractor is designed to manage a collection of photos, videos and other files on a PC.
+Diffractor is designed to manage a collection of photos and videos on your PC.

 Viewing and playing

-Diffractor can view and play a large number of file formats and codecs.
+Diffractor can view and play many file formats and codecs.

 - ENTER opens a photo or video full screen.